usukhbayar-erdenebat/Power-Semiconductor-Devices/README.md

 <summary>:white_check_mark: Answer is HERE</summary>

 ![](/figures/3.png)
-*it takes some time to put equations in here just upload the screenshot here!*

 ![](/figures/3-1.png)
 *it takes some time to put equations in here just upload the screenshot here!*